As a parent you don’t need anyone to tell you how important sleep is – both for you and your baby!

 There is conflicting advice about the safety of weighted sleep sacks.

-The advantage of a weighted sleep sack is that is may help a baby sleep better because it recreates the feeling of being “held” and feeling secure.
+The advantage of these is that is may help a baby sleep better because it recreates the feeling of being “held” and feeling secure.

-However, many experts believe weighted sleep sacks may inhibit breathing, especially in younger babies.
+However, many experts believe weighted sacks may inhibit breathing, especially in younger babies.

 When Should You Stop Using A Sleep Sack?